With the help of technology, it’s easier than ever to go (and stay) vegan. There’s an app for just about everything and veganism is no exception.

 7 Apps That Make Vegan Life Easier Than Ever Before

-This app is very easy to use.
-You simply open it up, scan barcodes of products you’re interested in, and it will tell you how if the product is vegan, vegetarian, or neither.
+Have you ever been unsure of an ingredient?
+Is It Vegan? is not only a lifesaver, it’s also very easy to use.
+You simply open it up, scan the barcode of whatever products you’re interested in, and it will tell you whether the product is vegan, vegetarian, or neither.

-This regularly updated app lets consumers know if a product is cruelty-free and/or if the product was tested on animals.
-This is immensely important when it comes to makeup.
+The Cruelty-Free app tells you if a product was tested on animals – it’s also regularly updated with new products.
 Users can scan products, see brand logos and descriptions to match in-store, shop using direct links to brand websites, and create a shopping list of their favorite brands.

-HappyCow is a powerful app that helps vegan and vegetarian diners find places to eat while they’re out or traveling.
-It is especially lifesaving for newcomers to plant-based eating who may not have any idea where to begin when it comes to dining out as a vegan.
+HappyCow is a handy app that helps diners find vegan, vegetarian, and vegan-friendly places to eat while out or traveling.
 It covers over 180+ countries, making sure you’ll have somewhere to eat vegan wherever you are.
 HappyCow costs $3.99 and is only available on iOS.
-It is also available for free through their website: www.happycow.net.
+It is also available for free through the website.

-This is essentially a free version of HappyCow, except this one only covers England, Ireland, Northern Ireland, Scotland, and Wales.
-It also includes some cities in Austria, Germany, Luxembourg, and Switzerland.
-So if you live in any of those places, this app will be perfect for finding places to eat while you’re out.
+Vanilla Bean is similar to HappyCow, except it focuses on England, Ireland, Northern Ireland, Scotland, and Wales.
+It also includes some cities in Austria, Germany, Luxembourg, and Switzerland as well as LA and NYC in the US.
+So if you’re visiting any of this places, this app will be perfect for finding vegan-friendly restaurants while you’re out.

 Here’s another app that allows you to scan barcodes.
-However, what makes this one a little different from the rest is that it allows you to search specific brands and/or browse a large list of them, then tells you if they’re vegan, working for regulatory change, or testing on animals.
+What makes Bunny Free a little different from the rest is that it allows you to search specific brands and/or browse a large list, then tells you if the company is vegan, working for regulatory change, or testing on animals.
 You might be surprised at some of the companies that aren’t so cruelty-free.